-For the next four years the European continent was divided, ravaged and scarred by the horrors of industrial warfare.
-Millions of young men were recruited and conscripted, trained and equipped, then marched off to war.
-On the Western Front, men were cut down by machine gun fire at Ypres, blown apart by artillery at the Somme or drowned in mud at Passchendaele.
-Fighting also raged in other regions, including eastern Europe, the Balkans, the Middle East, southern Africa, the Asia-Pacific and on the high seas.
+For the next four years, the European continent was divided, ravaged and scarred by the horrors of industrial warfare.
+Millions of young men were recruited and conscripted, trained and equipped then marched off to war.
+On the Western Front, men were cut down by machine-gun fire at Ypres, blown apart by artillery at the Somme or drowned in mud at Passchendaele.
+Fighting raged in a host of other regions including Eastern Europe, the Balkans, the Middle East, southern Africa, the Asia-Pacific and on the high seas.
 The war robbed a generation of its young men, decimated families and left millions stateless, homeless or permanently disfigured.
 It caused untold property loss and destruction.
 It cast nations into debt for generations to come.
 It destroyed empires, dynasties and governments, triggered revolutions and gave birth to political radicalism.
-Post-war treaties redrew the map of Europe, punishing the defeated and perpetuating wartime hatreds rather than resolving them.
-The most catastrophic outcome of this ‘war to end wars’ was death of German democracy, the rise of Nazism and an even deadlier world war, two decades after the first.
+Post-war treaties redrew the map of Europe, punishing the defeated and perpetuating wartime hatreds instead of resolving them.
+The most catastrophic outcome of this ‘war to end wars’ was the death of German democracy, the rise of Nazism and an even deadlier world war, two decades after the first.

 Alpha History’s World War I website is a comprehensive textbook-quality resource for studying the global conflict of 1914 to 1918.
 It contains hundreds of different primary and secondary sources, including detailed topic summaries, documents and graphic representations.
 Our website also contains reference material such as maps, timelines, glossaries, a ‘who’s who‘ and information on historiography.
 Students can also test their knowledge and recall with a range of online activities, including quizzes, crosswords and wordsearches.
 Primary sources aside, all content at Alpha History is written by qualified and experienced teachers, authors and historians

 63 23 11 7 18